yozorajs/yozora/tokenizers/list/README.md

 * `enableTaskListItem`: Whether to enable task list item (extension).

-* `emptyItemCouldNotInterruptedTypes`: Specify an array of IYastNode types that could not be interrupted by this ITokenizer if the current list-item is empty.
+* `emptyItemCouldNotInterruptedTypes`: Specify an array of Node types that could not be interrupted by this ITokenizer if the current list-item is empty.

   @see https://github.github.com/gfm/#example-263